 Nonetheless, we find that the loss in information suffered in going between optimal solutions is surprisingly minimal.
-The right panel of Figure 3A shows the distribution of minimal mutual information values $I_0$ along the paths for the inset network, and Figure 3B shows the means and the standard deviations of $I_0$ distributions for all networks.
+The right panel of Fig. 3a shows the distribution of minimal mutual information values I_0 along the paths for the inset network, and Fig. 3b shows the means and the standard deviations of I_0 distributions for all networks.
 For only a few networks do a significant portion of the paths drop below 1.5 bits, and almost no paths drop below 1 bit.
-We note in passing that the networks in Figure 3B are shown as in Figure 2, i.e. ranked by evolvability score E, and so Figure 3B also demonstrates that there is no significant correlation between $I_0$ and E.
+In contrast, the typical information I{rand} in networks with random parameters (generated uniformly in log space from the region within which optimisations are initialised) is negligible (the median is $I{\rm rand} = 0.02$ bits for the network in Fig. 3a, and $I{\text{rand}} = 0.05$ bits averaged over all 24 networks).
+We note in passing that the networks in Fig. 3b are shown as in Fig. 2, i.e. ranked by evolvability score E, and so Fig. 3b also demonstrates that there is no significant correlation between I_0 and E.

-We emphasize that Figure 3B represents a lower bound on minimum mutual information encountered in transitioning between solutions.
+We emphasise that Fig. 3b represents a lower bound on minimum mutual information encountered in transitioning between solutions.
 It is by no means necessary (and is most likely biologically unrealistic) for a functional change to proceed via such uniform changes in biochemical parameters.
-It is more likely that there exist transition paths that are more optimal than the straightline paths, and that the most optimal $I_0$ distributions are actually shifted higher in information than those generated here.
-Thus it is quite nontrivial (and it is further testament to their evolvability) that even along direct paths between optimal solutions these networks in most cases do not drop below 1.5 bits of processing ability, considering that the solutions themselves operate in the range of $\sim 2 - 2.8$ bits.
+It is more likely that there exist transition paths that are more optimal than the straight-line paths, and that the most optimal I_0 distributions are actually shifted higher in information than those generated here (given the large computational cost of implementing an optimal path-finding algorithm in 15 dimensions when each evaluation of the objective function involves finding the steady state of a dynamical system and solving a Lyapunov equation, the lower bound on minimum information obtained from the straight-line paths between maxima suffices to illustrate the claim that information loss is minimal in transitions between functions).
+Thus it is quite non-trivial (and it is further testament to their evolvability) that even along direct paths between optimal solutions these networks in most cases do not drop below 1.5 bits of processing ability, considering that the solutions themselves operate in the range of $\sim 2-2.8$ bits.
 A network can be evolving and functional at the same time.